 What can I expect during visits?

-Your initial visit to the SCI Heart Failure Clinic will last about 60 minutes and will include:
+Your initial visit to the SCVI Heart Failure Clinic will last about 60 minutes and will include:

 - Recording your height, weight and vital signs

 - Review of your current medications